Since 1975...Connecting, Educating, Supporting, and Advocating for Ohio Families

 • Foster parents were not encouraged to meet together to garner support.

 In June 1974, a group of foster parents met for a picnic in Columbus and initiated a plan to establish a statewide association.
-The goals were to education and empower foster parents to advocate for change.
+The goals were to educate and empower foster parents to advocate for change.
 An active group of volunteers worked hard to “get out the word” and make their voice heard.

 In the 1970’s, volunteer members focused on the following issues, and achieved success by collaborating with other groups.